rohanmr/static-website-html-css/README.md

 ## The Simple Static Website by Using HTML and CSS.

-Download the Code and Run on Live Server.
+Download the Code and Open in VS Code.

+Run on Live Server.

 Simple college project showing information about clg and Events.